ml4ai/delphi/README.md

 #### Adding the Delphi root to the PYTHONPATH

 Set the PYTHONPATH to include the absolute path to the root of the delphi project.
-This can be set in one of two places
+This can be set in one of two places:
 - In your .bash_profile (mac) or .bashrc (linux).
 For example:
     ```bash
     export PYTHONPATH="/Users/claytonm/Documents/repository/delphi:$PYTHONPATH"
     ```
-- If you use a virtual environment, instead of adding yet another path to your global PYTHONPATH in your .bash_profile/.bashrc, instead you can add the path to delphi to be used only in your virtual environment by placing the path in the virtual environment `project.pth` file.
+- If you use a virtual environment, instead of adding yet another path to your global PYTHONPATH in your .bash_profile/.bashrc, instead you can add the path to the Delphi root to be used only in your virtual environment `project.pth` file.
+    This has the advantage of not poluting your global PYTHONPATH when you run python in other contexts (e.g., other virtual environments).
     This file is located within the virtual environment as follows (the following assumes your virtual environment is named `<venv>`, and `<version>` is the version number of your python, such as 3.6 or 3.7):